 val has to be named with the name of the targeted column of the input table.

-We can then define output field by using the annotation
+You can then define the output field by using the annotation

 @pw.output_attribute before a function: the name of the function will be the column name in the output column and the return value will be the value stored in that column.

 As an example, let's consider the following transformer doing a map: the transformer takes a table which has a column named

 col_name as input and applies a given function

 f to each row and the output values are stored in a new column named

 import pathway as pw @pw.transformer class my_transformer: class my_table(pw.ClassArg): col_name=pw.input_attribute() @pw.output_attribute def col_name_output(self): return f(self.col_name)

 my_table takes one input table whose columns will be match to the parameters defined using